 - legID-The ID of the call leg on which to enable digit collection. - info-tag-A direct mapped info-tag mapping to one or more legs.
 For more information about info-tags, see Chapter 4, "Information Tags." - param-An array of parameters that defines how the digits are to be collected.
 The array can contain the following: - param(abortKey)-Key to abort the digit collection.
 The default is none. - param(interDigitTimeout)-Interdigit timeout value in seconds.
 The default is 10. - param(initialDigitTimeout)-Initial digit timeout value in seconds.
 The default is 10. - param(interruptPrompt)-Whether to interrupt the prompt when a key is pressed.
 Possible values are true and false.
 The default is false. - param(terminationKey)-Key that terminates the digit collection.
-The default is none. - param(dialPlan)-Whether to match the digits collected against a dial plan (or pattern, if one is specified).
+The default is none. - param (consumeDigit)- Allows the application to prevent the digits dialed by the user from being relayed to a remote end point after the incoming and outgoing call legs are bridged. - param(dialPlan)-Whether to match the digits collected against a dial plan (or pattern, if 1 is specified).
 Possible values are true and false.
 The default is false. - param(dialPlanTerm)-Match incoming digits against a dial plan and, even if the match fails, continue to collect the digits until the termination key is pressed or a digit timeout occurs.
 Possible values are true and false.
 The default is false. - param(maxDigits)-Maximum number of digits to collect before returning. - param(enableReporting)-Whether to enable digit reporting when returning.
 Possible values are true and false.
 The default is false.
-After you have enabled digit reporting, the script receives an ev_digit_end event when each key is pressed and released. - param(ignoreInitialTermKey)-This disallows or ignores the termination key as the first key in digit collection.
+After you have enabled digit reporting, the script receives an ev_digit_end event when each key is pressed and released.
+With digit reporting enabled, the script may also receive periodic ev_digit_end events with digit T, indicating an interdigit timeout, which usually can be ignored by the script. - param(ignoreInitialTermKey)-This disallows or ignores the termination key as the first key in digit collection.
 The default is false. - match-An array variable that contains the list of patterns that determines what the leg collectdigits command will look for.
+A %D string within a pattern string matches the corresponding digits against the dial plan.

 When the command finishes, the script receives an ev_collectdigits_done event, which contains the success or failure code and the digits collected.
-For more information about the success and failure codes, see the "Status Codes" section on page 5-4.
+For more information about the success and failure codes, see the "Status Codes" section on page 5-6.

-Example 1 - Collect digits to match dialplan:
+Example 1-Collect digits to match dialplan:

 '''

 set params(interruptPrompt) true

 set params(dialPlan) true

+'''

+'''

 leg collectdigits $legID params

 '''

-Example 2 - Collect digits to match a pattern:
+Example 2-Collect digits to match a pattern: